11 Things to Consider When Connecting to Free WiFi

 8. Turn off Bluetooth

 You may be questioning what Bluetooth has to do with free WiFi.
 When you’re connected to free WiFi, or simply out in public, Bluetooth allows communication.
-Open communication can lead to cyber security risks that can be eliminated by simply turning your Bluetooth connection off.
+Open communication on mobile devices can lead to cybersecurity risks that can be eliminated by simply turning your Bluetooth connection off or using a VPN service such as Avast.

 Bluetooth is a fun feature to use at home or in a private space, but best avoided in public!